GfSE/SAF-Specification/developing-saf/viewpoints/Physical-Context-Exchange-Viewpoint.md

 * How to connect the system or a system element to a test equipment?
 * What are the Interface Requirements regarding bandwidth, data throughput and latency?
 * What are the external physical entities the system interacts with in the respective context?
+* What are the protocols for exchanging items on an interface?
 * Which HW interfaces are necessary?
 * Which SW interfaces are necessary?
 * Which interface partners does a HW item have?